ronakdev/swift-datastructures/README.md

 ##Usage
 I don't require this, but it would be nice for some recognition of my code in your app's description (on iTunes) or in the app itself

+##Contribution
+If you'd like to add a Data Structure, first off, Thanks!
+Your helping Swift be awesome.

+Second, make sure:
+* You don't use files that I've already written.
+(If my version isn't comprehensive enough to include your version too, rewrite my version so I can see what you've changed
+* Submit a pull request, and I'll merge your code.
+I'll also mention you below (if you want to) and credit you for your contribution